bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 What is surprising is that from these three desiderata, Jayne goes on to derive probability theory (extending it from Boolean logic)!
-If you're interested, I encourage you to check out his book `Probability Theory: The Logic of Science <http://bayes.wustl.edu/etj/prob/book.pdf>`_ (first three chapters online), where in Chapter 2 he goes over all the gory details.
+If you're interested, I encourage you to check out his book Probability Theory: The Logic of Science  (see link below), where in Chapter 2 he goes over all the gory details.
 It's quite an interesting read and pretty accessible if you know a bit of calculus and are comfortable with some algebraic manipulation.
 I'll spare you the details here on how the derivation plays out (as I'm probably not the right person to explain it) but instead I want to focus on how probability theory can be viewed as an extension of Boolean logic.

 |h2| Probability as Extended Logic |h2e|